flavienbwk/book-devops/eng/README.md

 ## Securing your software supply chain

 In May 2021, the White House released a decree describing new strategies for "improving the country's cybersecurity".
 Among the 7 described priorities[^FactSheetUSASecurity], enhancing the security of the software supply chain is mentioned.
 It states there's an "urgent need to implement stricter techniques, allowing for quicker anticipation, to ensure products (software purchased by governments) operate securely and as intended"[^USAExecOrderImproveCybersec].
-This commitment was renewed in January 2022 with Joe BIDEN's signing of the USA National Security Memorandum[^NSM2022].
+This commitment was renewed in January 2022 with Joe BIDEN's signing of the U.S. National Security Memorandum[^NSM2022].

 DevSecOps Maturity Models (_DevSecOps * Models_) like those from OWASP[^DSOMM], DataDog[^DSOMMDatadog], AWS[^DSOMMAWS], or GitLab[^DSOMMGitLab] offer general techniques to enhance DevSecOps practices.
 They help in breaking down an organization's maturity progression into more accessible steps, aiming to achieve better security practices.